The Best Daylesford Shops for the Ultimate Retail Therapy Experience

 The Amazing Mill Markets

-You could easily lose a day exploring the Mill Markets’ never-ending mix of vintage collectables, retro fashion, antiques, home décor and jewellery.
-Each stallholder sells their own unique selection of items – which could range from rare records and glass art to Russian babushka dolls – and you’re guaranteed a great time meeting locals and learning about their passions.
-After picking up your newfound treasures, swing by the in-house Mill Café for a milkshake and pastry.
-It’s one of the best Daylesford shops to pick up a unique treasure.
+You could easily lose a day exploring the Mill Markets’ endless mix of vintage collectables, retro fashion, antiques, home décor, and jewellery.
+Each stallholder offers their unique selection — from rare records and glass art to Russian babushka dolls — and you’re guaranteed a great time meeting locals and hearing their stories.
+After gathering your newfound treasures, stop by the in-house Mill Cafe for a milkshake and pastry.
+It’s one of Daylesford’s best shops to find something truly unique.

 105 Central Springs Road, Daylesford